-Several months ago our son went on a gluten, dairy, cashew, sugar, peanut, and egg-free diet.
+For several months our son went on a gluten, dairy, cashew, sugar, peanut, and egg-free diet.
+This gluten-free granola was a life-saver.

 We did it and it was successful.
 We were able to identify that peanuts, cashews, and eggs were a non-issue.